 Because of the ultra-low recoil, quiet nature, and zero muzzle flash — .22 LR makes for a great cartridge to help new shooters learn about firearms and the fundaments that go along with them.

-Some .22 LR ammo is crazy cheap, some of it isn’t.
-Either way though, it’s almost always cheaper than whatever centerfire caliber you’re also shooting.
+Some .22 LR ammo is crazy cheap, and some of it isn’t.
+Either way, though, it’s almost always cheaper than whatever centerfire caliber you’re also shooting.
 For long-range shooters, pistol shooters, or tactical AR shooters, .22 LR is cheaper and more accessible than anything else.

 Spending less on your ammo means getting to shoot more and shooting more makes you better at it.